The localization of orthogonal calculus with respect to homology: Postnikov sections

 \subsection{Postnikov reconstruction for homogeneous functors}

-Using the same approach as we have just employed from moving from spectra with an $O(n)$-action to the intermediate categories we obtain similar results for the homogeneous model structures.
+The same approach as we have just employed from moving from spectra with an $O(n)$-action to the intermediate categories yields similar results for the homogeneous model structures.
 We choose to model $S^{k+1}$-local $n$-homogeneous functors by the $S^{k+1}$-periodic $n$-homogeneous model structures of Proposition \ref{prop: W-local n-homog as RBL}.

 \begin{lem} The functor

 defines a left Quillen presheaf. \end{lem} \begin{proof} It suffices to show that the adjoint pair

 is a Quillen adjunction.
 The adjoint pair